 These are particularly useful for spotting whales and sea birds from the ship.
 A small, packable pair is best.
 If you don’t have a pair and are unsure about what to buy, check out this binoculars buyer’s guide, which compares the options by size, field of view, weight, rating, and cost.

 For the Zodiac ride to shore, you need a lightweight daypack to store camera gear, binoculars, hats, and gloves.
 The last company I traveled with, A&K, gave these out with our parkas.
-Waterproof is best, because Zodiacs can get wet.
+Waterproof, like the Outbreaker daypack is best, because Zodiacs can get wet.

 Waterproof Camera Bag